FrankBian/tomcat8.0-source-research/README.md

-# tomcat8.0-source-research
+# Introduction

-this is a repository that I research the source code of tomcat8.0 with Intellij IDEA
+I got the source code of tomcat 8.0 , and compiled them by maven with Intellij IDEA 14.1.
+Now, it can be used to import to intellij derectly if you would like to read the source code .